DrKazza/AutoRarity/README.md

 For now the bot send warning when your FTM balance is low (the low balance is configurable in `.env` file)
 And there is one command `/getStats` that will send you the same data as `node index gs`, you can test it by starting the bot in test mode `node index testBot`

+## Batch mode
+You can pass `--batch` to switch to batch mode that will not wait for every transaction but stack then and wait when the batch reach a certain amount 10 by default.
+You can also specify the batch size `--batch=15`
+When it's activated you will see this warning `/!\BATCH MODE ON/!\` at start

 ## Debug mode
-You can pass `--debug=true` to switch to debug mode that will display real error instead of `xp error`/`point error`etc
+You can pass `--debug` to switch to debug mode that will display real error instead of `xp error`/`point error`etc
 When it's activated you will see this warning `/!\DEBUG ON/!\` at start